 I also edit marketing and technical content for companies.
-I specialize in blogs, articles, white papers, and web sites.
+I specialize in blogs and web sites.

-Edited and enhanced exam questions about Google search, display, mobile, video, and shopping advertising, as well as related study guide material and UI content
+For Google AdWords Partners certification program, edited and enhanced exam questions about Google search, display, mobile, video, and shopping advertising, as well as related study-guide material and UI content

 ● Edited and proofread web marketing copy and promotional content